opentelekomcloud-docs/tag-management-service/umn/source/getting_started/adding_tags_to_cloud_resources.rst

 #.
 Log in to the management console.

 #.
-Under **Service List**, select the cloud service for which you want to add tags.
-For details about supported services and supported resource types, see :ref:`TMS and Other Services <en-us_topic_0056858747>`.
+Under **Service List**, select the cloud service for which you need to add tags.
+For details about supported services and resource types, see :ref:`TMS and Other Services <en-us_topic_0056858747>`.

 #.
 On the displayed console of the selected cloud service, click the resource to which you want to add a tag.